arthanson/django-genericadmin/README.markdown

 # django-genericadmin

 A simple django app to make the lookup of generic models easier.

+If used with grappelli only the model select is rendered a little nicer.
+The rest is done by grappelli.

 ## Installation